dalanicolai/swiper/README.md

 ### Installation

-Install the `ivy` package from MELPA / GNU ELPA.
+Install the `counsel` package preferably from MELPA.
+If you want to install from GNU ELPA, then make sure that the depenedencies -i.e. the `Ivy` and `Swiper` packages- are installed from GNU ELPA also (to prevent issue #2591).

 Users of Debian ≥10 (and derivatives such as Ubuntu ≥18.04) can install Ivy, Counsel, and Swiper with `sudo apt install elpa-counsel`.